0xlukem/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 # Integrate RainbowKit into a Tanssi demo apchain

-## Introduction {: #introduction }
+## Introduction

 [RainbowKit](https://www.rainbowkit.com/docs/introduction){target=\_blank} RainbowKit is a React library that adds wallet connection capabilities to a dApp.
 It supports numerous wallets and enables features such as switching connection chains, ENS address resolution, and balance display out-of-the-box.
-RainbowKit offers customization options for all EVM-compatible chains, making it possible to easily connect mobile wallets to your appchain creation, only if is EVM-compatible.
+RainbowKit offers customization options for all EVM-compatible chains, making it possible to easily connect mobile wallets to your appchain.

 RainbowKit bundles together mulitple tools to simplify adding wallet connection to your dApp: